 So, period windows, Crittall windows, wooden windows they suffer from condensation which can be a real nuisance because all the moisture sits on the window you don’t have a clear view anymore you know it can actually start to attack the wood or the metal and which is an annoying problem to have.

 So, simply secondary glazing will add as an insulation so the window will no longer be the coldest point.
 So, you’ll still have the moisture in the building but it won’t be going to your window it will be you know going somewhere else basically and hopefully not causing you any problems.

 I would always recommend that you do secondary glazing you always ventilate the room out every couple of days just to just to get rid of that moisture because we all let off a lot of moisture.

-If you’ve got air bricks in the room, obviously the the moisture will go there and hopefully it will go out of the building but secondary glazing normally eradicates condensation or it would reduce it by ninety percent but like I say always ventilate your room.
+If you’ve got air bricks in the room, obviously the moisture will go there and hopefully, it will go out of the building but secondary glazing normally eradicates condensation or it would reduce it by ninety per cent but like I say always ventilate your room.